 Continue scrolling down for more about the Paterson family, and their generous bequest to Irvine Burns Club.
 Irvine Burns Club used the ground floor from 1963, and became the sole occupant in 1976.

 * The portrait title states "of Knowhead" - Knowhead is a name in the Wellwood area near Muirkirk.

 John Paterson's family:

 John Paterson and Catherine Gillies Campbell married in 1858 and had six children, none of whom married.
 Alex died of phthisis (TB) in 1875, aged 15.
 John, a farmer, drowned in the River Dochart in 1903.
 Four lived with their widowed mother in 'Wellwood', with (in 1911) three domestic servants.
 Their mother died in 1915, aged 77.
-Thomas, retired from senior posts with the Phoenix Insurance Coy in Toronto, died in 1931, aged 69.
+Thomas, once Chief Inspector of the Phoenix Insurance Coy in Toronto, later Manager of its office at Toronto, retired to Scotland in 1905 and died in 1931, aged 69.
 Annie died in 1934, also aged 69.
 James (d.
 1952, aged 71) and Robert (d.
-1954, also aged 69), both bank accountants, bequeathed the house to Irvine Burns Club, subject to the condition that the Club looked after the interests of their housekeeper Miss McLean.
+1954, also aged 69), both bank accountants, bequeathed the house to Irvine Burns Club, subject to the condition that the Club looked after the interests of their housekeeper Miss McLean (dates of transfer below).